Sarah-HA25/Recommendation-System/README.md

 # Recommendation-System-
-An online clothing store aims to increase the average bill per customer, proposed the solution as a recommender system which suggests a set of other products for customers, we tested two models and prepared a demo using Flask.
+An online clothing store aims to increase the average bill per customer,we proposed the solution as a recommender system which suggests a set of related products for customers, we tested two models and prepared a demo using Flask.

 # Data:
 We used the data of an online clothing store